Agencies Responsible for regulating drones in the Republic of Kosovo

 Permit Requirements for Flying a Drone in Kosovo

-Permits from the KCAA are required for all four categories.
+Permits from the CAA are required for all four categories.

-Permission must be obtained at least five business days in advance and is valid for a period of up to two years.
+Permission must be obtained at least five business days in advance and is valid for up to two years.
 In addition, your application must include the following information:

 To obtain a permit, you may be required to demonstrate your pilot skills to the authorities in advance.
 After obtaining permission, you must register each flight with the Aeronautical Information Service 72 hours in advance (AIS).